For Index of Brides, CLICK

 Rombough, second son of Mr. and Mrs. Charles Rombough, were united in

 marriage on April 4 by the Rev. H.F.
 Sanders.
-We wish the young couple a
+We wish the young couple a happy

-home of the bride on Friday evening. |
+at the home of the bride on Friday evening. |

 Apr